 What happens if a teammate crashes while holding unprocessed messages?

-Do backends (tmux, iterm2) affect coordination semantics or just observability?
+Do backends (tmux, iTerm2) affect coordination semantics or just observability?

 What monitoring/observability tools exist for team coordination beyond filesystem inspection?

-Filesystem observations of ~/.claude/teams/ structure
+Filesystem observations of ~/.claude/teams/ and ~/.claude/tasks/ structure

 Defining Subagents